JerryGreenough/SmartMeter-Energy-Consumption-Data-in-London-Households/README.md

 ## Data Cleaning and Aggregation

 Once the data has been split into bit-size pieces, the next challenge is to clean the data.
-The Python code required to do this is contained in the file cleanAndProcessEnergyData.py, which contains an eponymous function that accepts one of the 28 uncleaned and unaggregated monthly CSV files and outputs a cleaned and aggregated version that can then be used for additional calculations and/or visualization.
+The Python code required to do this is contained in the file [cleanAndProcessEnergyData.py], which contains an eponymous function that accepts one of the 28 uncleaned and unaggregated monthly CSV files and outputs a cleaned and aggregated version that can then be used for additional calculations and/or visualization.

 The data cleaning operations include:
 * Dropping rows that contain NaN values
 * Eliminating duplicate rows (corresponding to duplicate SmartMeter reports)
-* Elimination of Time of Use data.
+* Elimination of Time-of-Use data.

+Time-of-Use metering entails the employment of an array of energy rates based on the time of day in which the energy is being consumed. it is elminated in order to prevent the time-dependent energy tariff from influencing the fundamental daily trends shown by the energy consumption data.